 - Stronger immunity

-Certain types of fish meat are a great source of calcium.
+Certain types of fish meat are a good source of calcium.
 Calcium is important for maintaining joint health and keeping bones strong.
 That’s even more crucial for parrots, which rely heavily on their:

 All of these body parts are made of bone.
-If your parrot gets low on calcium, you may find:
+If your parrot is low on calcium, you may find its:

-Adding fish to your bird’s diet will top it up on this crucial mineral.
-Seeds, leafy greens, and fruits won’t be enough to accomplish this, so parrots are usually calcium deficient, according to the Journal Of Veterinary Medicine in Germany.
-This makes it important to add fish to the menu.
+Adding fish to your parrot’s diet will top it up on this crucial mineral.
+According to the Journal of Veterinary Medicine, seeds, leafy greens, and fruits aren’t sufficient to accomplish this, so parrots are usually calcium deficient.

-Phosphorus plays a vital role in the creation of bones.
-This makes it an essential mineral for your parrot’s body.
+Phosphorus plays a vital role in bone formation, so it’s an essential mineral for your parrot’s body.
 Fish contains phosphorus in abundance.
-This mineral also helps to:
+This mineral helps to:

-- Create proteins that are used in growing, maintaining, and repairing cells and tissues.
+- Create proteins that are used for growing, maintaining, and repairing cells and tissues.